ZarnackGroup/racoon_clip/docs/all_options.rst

 Required input
 ---------------
-The following input paramters are required from the user:
+The following input paramters are at minimum required from the user:

+- infiles
+- genome_fasta
+- gtf
+- either experiment_type or specific umi and barcode length (umi1_len, umi2_len, encode_umi_length, exp_barcode_len, barcodeLength)

+See below for descriptions.

 Input files and output directory
 ---------------------------------

 - **wdir** (path): Path where results are written to.
 A folder “results” containing all output will be created.
 Be aware that in case a folder “results” already exists in this directory, it will be overwritten.

-- **infiles** (path(s) to file(s)): indir should specify one folder that contains the input fastq files of all samples.
-When demultiplexing should be performed by racoon, indir should be left empty and instead infile should specify the multiplexed fastq file.
+- **infiles** (path(s) to file(s)): One or multiple filepaths to the fastq files of all samples.
+Multiple files should be provided in one string separated by a space.
+When demultiplexing should be performed by racoon, specify only one input fastq of the multiplexed reads.
 At the moment fasta files are not supported, as they will not allow any quality filtering.

-- **gz** (True/False): default True; Whether the input file(s) are in .gz format or unzipped.

 - **seq_format** ("-Q33"/"-Q64"): default "-Q33"; Sequence format passed to FASTX-Toolkit. "-Q33" corresponds to data from an Illumina sequencer, "-Q64" would correspond to data from a sanger sequencer.

 Sample names
 ---------------------------------

 - **samples** (string): A list of all sample names.
 The names should be the same as the file names of the input files or in case of demultiplexing should be the same as specified in the barcode file.
 Sample names are split by one space.
-Example: "sample_1 sample_2", when the corresponding input files are names sample_1.fastq, and sample_2.fastq. * *experiment_groups* (string): In addition to sample-wise output, racoon will output merged bam and bw files.
+Example: "sample_1 sample_2", when the corresponding input files are names sample_1.fastq, and sample_2.fastq.
+- **experiment_groups** (string): In addition to sample-wise output, racoon will output merged bam and bw files.
 Which samples are merged together is specified by the experiment groups.
 Example: "WT KO".
-If all samples belong to the same condition, specify only one group.
-Example: "All".
+If all samples belong to the same condition, this can be left empthy and racoon_clip will automaticlly merge all samples.
 The groups must correspond to the group names specified in the experiment_group_file.

 - **experiment_group_file** (path to txt): A .txt file specifying which samples belong to which group.
+If all samples belong to the same condition, this can be left empthy and racoon_clip will automaticlly merge all samples.

 ..
 Example::
    WT sample1